 Yale College, the Graduate School of Arts and Sciences, the Faculty of Arts and Sciences, the Divinity School and the Law School have chosen to employ a restricted access pilot this year.
 Beginning the week of October 21, students and faculty can access Turnitin in consultation with the Center for Teaching and Learning.
 Turnitin will not be broadly available in Canvas courses for faculty or students in these schools.
 Turnitin will only be available during a visit to the CTL.
 Students who wish to use Turnitin can make an appointment with a trained writing consultant in the Center.
 Faculty are invited to meet with a CTL staff member for a demonstration of Turnitin that simulates the experience an instructor would have if the software is adopted.
 This process will enable the community to access and evaluate the software’s strengths and weaknesses and offer feedback.
 Please click here for frequently asked questions about the restricted access pilot including how faculty and students can schedule consultations with the CTL.

-The School of Architecture, School of Drama, School of Forestry and Environmental Studies, School of Management, School of Music, and School of Public Health have chosen to implement the pilot through Canvas.
+The School of Architecture, School of Drama, School of Forestry and Environmental Studies, School of Management, School of Music, School of Nursing and School of Public Health have chosen to implement the pilot through Canvas.
 This arrangement allows faculty to enable Turnitin for assignments submitted through their active Canvas course sites.
 The feature is turned off by default, so each faculty member can decide whether or when to use Turnitin.
 Please click here for frequently asked questions about the pilot through Canvas.

 The School of Art and the School of Medicine will not take part in the pilot due to their limited use of Canvas.
 The School of Nursing will implement the pilot through Canvas for the spring semester.